charlatteD/charlatteD/README.md

 Hello World!

 My name is Huiyu (Charlotte) Deng.
 I am a data scientist at City of Hope National Medical Center.
 I just received my Ph.D. in Biostatistics from the University of Southern California.
 Since I am done with my dissertation, I have more time to manage my GitHub page (YAY).
-Three main things that are important in my repo (I'm not saying the others are *trash* LOL):
+Three main things that are important in my repo currently:

 * Implement the Shapelet algorithm in R (Shapelet)
 * Binary random effects expectation maximizaiton tree (BREEMtree)